shawn-carter/Knowledgebase/README.rst

 The ``Tags`` model is used to hold all the Metadata Tags.

-The ``Audit`` model is used to store and track events such as Article creation, editting and deletions.
+The ``Audit`` model is used to store and track events such as Article creation, editting and deletions, logging in/out, failed loging, failed MFA, successful login (including MFA).

 The ``User`` model is the Django built in User model.

 Testing
 =======
-I used Django built in tests - there are over 100 tests, testing the models, forms and views - with unit tests and some integration tests.
+I used Django built in tests - there are over 100 tests, testing all the models, all forms and all views - with unit tests and some integration tests.
 To run the tests

 .. code:: python